 Then the Internet came along and revolutionized bargain hunting — as it has so many other areas of life.
 These days, there is plenty of online up-to-date information on products, sales, coupons, auctions, liquidations, and other factors that can turn a full-priced purchase into a terrific bargain.
 Unfortunately, there is oftentimes too much information, with search engines returning millions of hits when you key in terms that you hope will narrow the result list.
 Even the top-ranked hits form a long list of shopping websites, each claiming to find you the very best deals.

-In this article, we are going to examine some of the most popular and well-regarded online resources to help you separate the wheat from the chaff, and thus not only save money but time.
+In this article, I am going to examine some of the most popular and well-regarded online resources to help you separate the wheat from the chaff, and thus not only save money but time.
 There are countless online shopping sites, so it is good to know of some of the better choices.
-One type of product that we will not be focusing on, is computers — specifically, complete desktop systems and laptops, as well as computer parts and peripherals, such as printers.
+One type of product that I will not be focusing on, is computers — specifically, complete desktop systems and laptops, as well as computer parts and peripherals, such as printers.
 If you are in the market for a new or refurbished system, or you need some other PC-related hardware, your best bet is to visit a local computer shop (not to be confused with the computer sections of the huge electronics stores — at least those still in business).

 Too Much of a Good Thing